RiversLee9312/KotlinJsonBugExample/README.md

-This is a project to recurrent the bug of the JSON serializer in org.jetbrains.kotlinx:kotlinx-serialization-json.
+This is a repository to recurrent the bug of the JSON serializer in org.jetbrains.kotlinx:kotlinx-serialization-json.